DynaPlex/DynaPlex/readme.md

 ## Documentation

-Complete documentation can be found in the [docs](docs/) folder in this repo.
+Complete documentation can be found on the website: https://dynaplex-documentation.readthedocs.io

 ---